tmick0/gitply/README.md

 ![Example plot](/example.png)

+A plot is made for each user.
+In each plot, activity is visualized per week.
+For each week, we show the total number of lines inserted (green) and removed (red) in log-scale (left y-axis).
+We also show the number of commits (blue line, right y-axis, linear scale) each week.

 In the actual PDF file, each user's plot is on a different page.

 If you don't want the textual output, and only the PDF, you can also supply